denilsonjms/denilsonjms/README.md

 -----------------------------

 Professor at [Federal Institute of Education, Science, and Technology of Minas Gerais, Piumhi Campus, Brazil](https://ifmg.edu.br/portal/), interested in research about Education, Measurement in Education and Evidence-Based Policy.
-Currently, I'm a Ph.D. student at [Federal University of Espírito Santo/Brazil](https://www.ufes.br/).
+Currently, I'm a Ph.D. student at [Federal University of Espírito Santo/Brazil](https://www.ufes.br/) and Researcher at the Institute of Research in Education and Physical Education - [Proteoria/Brazil](https://www.proteoria.org/).

 * 🌍  I'm based in Vitória, Brazil
 * ✉️  You can contact me at [denilsonjms@gmail.com](mailto:denilsonjms@gmail.com)